geosolutions-it/ckanext-dcatapit/README.md

       `sudo service apache2 reload`

-14. The EU controlled vocabularies must be populated before start using the dcatapit plugin.
+14. The controlled vocabularies (by EU and AgID) must be populated before start using the dcatapit plugin.
     The files in the repository are processed versions of the official files.
-    Please refer to the [`README.files.md`](README.files.md) file for info about how these files have been recreated and how to regenerate them if needed.
+    Please refer to the [`README.files.md`](README.files.md) file for info about how these files have been processed and how to regenerate them if needed.

     Execute in sequence these commands: